Why your shaving cream is watery and what to do about it?

 • Barbasol Original Thick & Rich Shaving Cream: A Century-Old Legacy

 Born in 1919, the Barbasol Original Thick & Rich Shaving Cream has been an integral part of the American grooming tradition for over 100 years.
-With generations of men trusting this classic brand for a comfortable and close shave, its esteemed reputation is quite widely recognized.
+With generations of men trusting this classic brand for a comfortable and close shave, its esteemed reputation is widely recognized.

 • The Close Shave Formula